cbg-ethz/SGS/ReadMe.md

 SubGroupSeparation
 ========

-R package for marginalization in Bayesian networks: Integrating Exact and approximate Inference
+R package for marginalization in Bayesian networks: Integrating exact and approximate inference

 Introduction
 -----------